pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Played a role of Scrum Master, to see whether SCRUM is followed and daily standup is done.
 * Sprint 1 review with team.

+Pavan Kothawade
+* Created user story for scrolling background functionality for level 1.
+* Created basic code for the same functionality.
+* Integrated code for scrolling background in game for level 1 and pushed it on github.
+* Played role of developer and successfully implemented the user stories assigned to me.

 ### What is the team going to do next week?

 Vinit Singh